Patient Manager Developer Guide

 Retrieving a Patient’s Medical Records

-Loading of patients is implemented via the RetrieveCommand
+Loading of patients is implemented via the RetrieveCommand, which is created by the Parser.parse() method.
+As

 per Section 4.1: Parsing User Input, the arguments to the command are stored in